Lefays/Lefays-Website/README.md

 # Lefays-Website
-This is my "about me" website where you can find my social media etc.
+This is a website where I have my ref codes.